samtecspg/articulate/docs/_getting_started/cloud-installation.md

 #### Starting The Container

-**If installing on a public host or on a docker host that uses a 192.168, etc type IP please ensure you create a .env file and put the below values in it so the application will work as expected**
+**If installing on a public host or on a docker host that uses a 192.168, etc type IP please ensure you create a .env file and put the below values in it so the application will work as expected.
+You can see the .env.example.docker at the root directory for an example**

 ```DOCKER_HOST=ip_address_here